Hypnotized (Sophie Ellis-Bextor song)

-"Hypnotized" is a song by English singer Sophie Ellis-Bextor and Scottish musician Wuh Oh, released on 6 July 2022 by Douglas Valentine and Cooking Vinyl Records.
+"Hypnotized" is a song by the English singer Sophie Ellis-Bextor and the Scottish musician Wuh Oh, released on 6 July 2022 by Douglas Valentine and Cooking Vinyl Records.
 Initially released as a standalone single, it was later included on the deluxe edition of Ellis-Bextor's seventh studio album Hana (2023).

 Background

 The song was written by Wuh Oh and Sophie Ellis-Bextor, and produced by Wuh Oh and Sega Bodega.
 It was first performed live by Ellis-Bextor on her Kitchen Disco Tour in March 2022.
 In May, a snippet of the song was previewed by Bodega on his social media.

 A live version of the song, which includes an extra verse, was included on the concert album Kitchen Disco – Live at the London Palladium.

 "Hypnotized" was described as an "avant-pop", "disco-pop", "icy club banger".

 Ellis-Bextor performed the song on the Yarra River for the Australian breakfast TV show Sunrise.